Stability of Normal Bundles of Space Curves: Stability and Degeneration II: Gluing Data

 \end{cor} \begin{proof} We specialize $C$ to the union of a general Brill--Noether curve $D$ with $\epsilon$ one-secant lines.
 Applying Lemma~\ref{lem:1_sec_balanced}, it suffices to show that $N_D[2p \to q]$ (respectively $N_D[2p_1 \to q_1][2p_2 \to q_2]$) is (semi)stable, where the $p_i$ denote general points on $D$, and the $q_i$ denote general points in $\pp^3$.

-As we limit $p_1$ and $p_2$ together to a common point $p$, the vector bundles $N_D[2p_1 \to q_1][2p_2 \to q_2]$ fit together to form a vector bundle with central fiber $N_D(-2p)$ (c.f.\ the discussion in Remark~3.4 of \cite{aly}) --- which is (semi)stable by assumption.
+As we limit $p_1$ and $p_2$ together to a common point $p$, the vector bundles $N_D[2p_1 \to q_1][2p_2 \to q_2]$ fit together to form a vector bundle with central fiber $N_D(-2p)$ (c.f.\ the discussion in Section \ref{sec:mod_in_fam}) --- which is (semi)stable by assumption.

 In characteristic distinct from $2$, we apply Lemma~\ref{lem:1_sec} to conclude that $N_D[2p \to q]$ is (semi)stable as desired. \end{proof}